pm2-hive/pm2-hive.github.io/docs/features/startup.md

 permalink: /docs/usage/startup/
 ---

-PM2 can generates startup scripts and configure them in order to keep your process list intact accross expected or unexpected machine restarts.
+PM2 can generate startup scripts and configure them in order to keep your process list intact across expected or unexpected machine restarts.

 ## Command

-To get the automatically configured startup script for your machine you need to type this command:
+To get the automatically-configured startup script for your machine you need to type this command:

 ```bash
 # Auto-detect platform